guru9/jollyJet/docs/migrations/sql-migration-guide.md

 - **Legacy Integration**: When connecting to existing SQL systems
 - **Specific Performance Needs**: If MongoDB limitations emerge for particular use cases

 **🎯 Current Recommendation:** Continue with MongoDB and use this guide as reference if future requirements change.
+For detailed findings and recommendations, refer to the [SQL Integration Findings](./sql-integration-findings.md) document.

 ## Overview